pmarguinaud/gpupack/README.md

 will run with 16 threads, but it is possible to change the value by editing GMK\_THREADS in those files.

-If the compilation is successful, then the `bin/MASTERODB` file should exist and be executable.
+If the compilation is successful, then the `bin/MASTERODB` file will exist and be executable.

 Please note that compiling the code on ECMWF cluster is not possible on login nodes, because of cgroups limitations; it is necessary to turn `ics_masterodb` into a batch job and submit it in the `par` queue.